davide-casiraghi/ci-global-calendar/README.md

 Below you can find informations about download the source code on your computer and join the developer team.

 # How to install

+1) Send to Davide your SSH Public Key
-Once you have cloned the branch run:
+2) Clone the git branch

+3) Procede with the installation:
 - npm install
 - composer install
 - copy .env.example .env